How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace? (2025)

 Profiles of individuals who embody steady resolve

-Malala Yousafzai is dedicated to girls’ education.
-Her work shows the power of patient perseverance over time.
+Malala Yousafzai is dedicated to advancing girls’ education worldwide.
+Her lifelong advocacy demonstrates the power of patient perseverance and steady commitment over time.

 Community initiatives inspired by mountain principles